ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-3.md

 3. **How do we actually build our chosen architecture?**

 If you cannot answer these questions, or if terms like "layered", "monolithic", "microservices", or "quality attributes" do not ring a bell, I suggest you read my <span class="ext-topics">[Introduction to Software Architecture](/blog/2019/monolithic-layered-microservices-architecture/)</span>.
 This will help you understand how I came to the designs that you see in this document.

+To create the architecture that you see in the design document above, I focused on the following design attributes:

+* I wanted an architecture that was **easy to conceptualize** so those reading and watching the YouTube series can follow along.
+* I wanted an architecture that had high **modifiability** because I plan on adding more features after the series is over.
+* I wanted an architecture that maximized **usability**.
+My users should know how to use the application immediately.

+To satisfy these quality attributes, I chose a layered software architecture.
+In the design document, you will see two views to the architecture.
+The first view shows the holistic view of the entire application.
+The second view shows the application itself arranged in a layered architectural pattern.

+## Data Layer Extended Description

+## Business Layer Extended Description

+## Presentation Layer Extended Description

 <hr>
 **Next part in series: [Building the Architecture]()**